Northrop YA-9A - The "Got It All Right" Loser of the A-X Program

 Northrop YA-9A

 Hello everybody.
-Today, I’d like to introduce and suggest the Northrop YA-9A as a potential additions to the US aviation tech tree in War Thunder.
+Today, I’d like to introduce and suggest the Northrop YA-9A as a potential addition to the US aviation tech tree in War Thunder.
 The YA-9A was the direct competitor to the YA-10A in the A-X program, a competition that ultimately gave us the iconic A-10 Thunderbolt II, also known as the Warthog.

 I’d like to give special thanks to @Disco_Shrimp for his invaluable assistance in finding primary sources for the YA-9A.